rambler-digital-solutions/release_dove/README.md

 ## Installation

-Add this line to your application's 'Gemfile':
+Add this line to your application's `Gemfile`:
 ```ruby
 gem 'release_dove'
 ```